thom4parisot/photography/source/_posts/2015/ferme-du-bec-hellouin.md

       region: Normandy
       country: France
     comment: >
-      One of my favourite thing is the cultures combination: a good use of time and space as well as nutrions interactions between the plants!
+      One of my favourite thing is crops combination: a good use of time and space as well as nutrions interactions between the plants!
   - src: CNV00035.jpg
     date: 2016-06-08
     location: